boldingd/EclipsePhaseContent/Kainouda2035.md

 The Compact uses a social-money scheme: every member gets an equal pay-out of their social currency, the Carbon Credit.
 The Carbon Credit can then be used to bid for access to raw materials and productive equipment, or to purchase goods that other members produce.

-At any given time, some resources are banked, some are disbursed to citizens, some are auctioned off for local use, and some are auctioned for export; only goods made for export-marked resources can be priced in credits or sold to outsiders.
+At any given time, some resources are banked, some are disbursed to citizens, some are auctioned off for local use, and some are auctioned for export; only goods made from export-marked resources can be priced in credits or sold to outsiders.

 Unusually, their political system is also market-based.
-Rather than granting each member one vote in each election, each member is granted an equal amount of their political currency, the Carbon Voice, every three months; they can then spend that currency in elections.
+Rather than granting each member one vote in each poll, each member is granted an equal amount of their political currency, the Carbon Voice, every three months; they can then spend that currency in elections.
-Spending more Voice allows someone to have a greater impact on an election.
+Spending more Voice allows someone to have a greater impact on a particular vote.
 The theory is that this allows for a more expressive political system, that captures the fact that any given issue will be more important to some people than to others.
-In order to also represent the fact that some people may not care very much about governance at all, members are allowed to sell up to a quarter of their Voice in for other members Credits.
+In order to also represent the fact that some people may not care very much about governance at all, members are allowed to sell up to a quarter of their Voice to other members for Carbon Credits.
+(Notably, purchased Voice cannot be used on certain issues or for certain major decisions.)

 > **Gunslinger#MONOLITH**: That seems like a very bad idea.
 >